brikis98/yevgeniy-brikman-homepage/_posts/2012-01-29-seven-languages-in-seven-weeks-ruby-day.md

 Hackday](http://veterans2011.linkedin.com/)) and a number of utility scripts.
-There is a lot to like about Ruby - the concise &amp; clean syntax, incredible flexibility, expressiveness, powerful DSLs - but my favorite part is the central tennet of the language, as expressed by its creator:
+There is a lot to like about Ruby - the concise &amp; clean syntax, incredible flexibility, expressiveness, powerful DSLs - but my favorite part is the central tenet of the language, as expressed by its creator:

 <blockquote>
   <p>Ruby is designed to make programmers happy.</p>